Tipalti Software Services Agreement

 5. Term and Termination.

 5.1.
 Term.
-As specified in the Order Form, this Agreement is effective on the Effective Date, will remain in effect for the initial term specified in the Order Form (the “Initial Term”) and renews automatically for additional and successive renewal terms (each a “Renewal Term”).
+As specified in the Order Form, this Agreement is effective on the Effective Date, as defined in the Order Form, will remain in effect for the initial term, as set forth in the Order Form (the “Initial Term”) and renews automatically for additional and successive renewal terms, as set forth in the Order Form (each a “Renewal Term”).
 If the length of the Renewal Term is not specified in the Order Form, then each Renewal Term will be 12 months.
 The Initial Term, and each Renewal Term, if any, are referred to herein as the “Term”.

 5.2.
 Termination.
 Either party may terminate this Agreement at the end of a Term by providing the other party with written notice of its intent to terminate 30 days prior to the end of such Term.

 5.3.
 Termination for Cause.
 Either party may suspend performance or terminate this Agreement if the other party is in material breach of this Agreement, and the breach is not cured within 30 days of being provided with written notice of the breach.
 Either party may immediately terminate this Agreement if the other party is dissolved or liquidated, becomes insolvent or unable to pay debts as they mature, or ceases to so pay, or makes an assignment for the benefit of creditors.
 Tipalti may immediately suspend performance or terminate this Agreement if Customer fails Tipalti’s ongoing compliance reviews, or Tipalti determines in its sole discretion that Customer’s use of the Services creates excessive regulatory, security, financial, or reputational risk.

 5.4.
 No Limitation on Remedies.
 A party’s exercise of its termination rights for material breach does not restrict or diminish such party’s rights to other remedies available in connection with the material breach.